userver-framework/userver/scripts/docs/en/userver/mongodb.md

 It is recommended to set timeouts on the server side using storages::mongo::options::MaxServerTime as for other cancellation mechanisms MongoDB does not guarantee that the cancelled operation was not applied.

-To interrupt a request on the client side, you can use
-@ref task_cancellation_intro "cancellation mechanism" to cancel the task that executes the Mongo request, but this leads to reopening of the connection (and possibly to errors in the logs).
-On the server side, the operation is not interrupted.
+For client-side timeouts consider setting socket and/or connection timeouts in pool configuration as native task cancellation is not supported in the current implementation.

 ### Write results